Visiting the Palenque ruins should be high on your list of things to do in Chiapas.

 It’s located in the area between the town and the ruins on a quiet street.
 There are a few restaurants within walking distance, otherwise, you can get a taxi just about anywhere for under 60 Pesos (about $3).

-For a middle of the line option, check out Hotel Paraiso Inn.
-The rooms start at $50 a night and they are clean, comfortable, and spacious.
+For a mid-range option, check out Hotel Paraiso Inn.
+The rooms start at $70 USD per night and they are clean, comfortable, and spacious.

-If you are on a budget or want to stay at a more social hostel, the most popular is definitely Yaxkin Hostel.
+If you are on a budget, the most popular is definitely Casa Janaab Palenque.
 It’s one of the few hostels in town and is well located for great, cheap food.
+You can also self-cater and cook at the hostel kitchen to stay healthy and affordable.

 This is the place to stay if you want to explore the Palenque ruins on a budget.
-You can get a colectivo in the morning straight to the ruins for only 20 Pesos per person.
+You can get a colectivo in the morning straight to the ruins for only 50 Pesos per person, you’re close to the bus station, and there’s a great pool to cool off in after a day of exploring the ruins.
+Book a stay at Casa Janaab here.

 What to Know About the Palenque Ruins